isauadh/Data-Processing-Reddit/README.md

 ## Crawler

-The crawler program is to collect data from a particular subreddit.
-Things like submissions, comments and their attributes can be collected through this program.
+The crawler program is collects top 1k of all time submissions and comments off the given subreddit.

 ## RedditorOfSubreddit